This page may contain affiliate links. Learn More.

 - Bake at 400 degrees for 10-12 minutes or until lightly browned.
 Cooking too long will dry them out.

 You can substitute honey instead of sugar in your biscuits to make a delicious honey biscuit.

-Don’t forget to check how to make the world’s very best sausage gravy for these biscuits.
+Don’t forget to check how to make the world’s very best sausage gravy for these biscuits on the ist below.
 You’re going to be overrun with grandma love if you make them both together.
-My grandma and my mom are world famous for their gravy and after years of practice and learning all the tricks, I have finally mastered love gravy too.
+My grandma and my mom are world-famous for their gravy and after years of practice and learning all the tricks, I have finally mastered love gravy too.
 There’s nothing like it.